Five reasons why Amazon Game Studios, which released "New World," has struggled until now

 3. The problem of excessive costs

-That's about 55 billion yen in Japanese yen.
+That's about 55 billion yen.
+Typical Amazon!

 4. Development titles are being shelved or discontinued one after another